j-faria/kima/examples/README.md

 The easiest way to use these examples is to go in a given directory and type

 ```
-make
-./run
+kima-run
 ```

-But in order to keep things organized, it is better to copy one of these folders to another place.
+But in order to keep things organized, it is better to copy one of these folders to some other directory.
 In this way you can use the example as a template and modify it to your will.
-You will need to change:
+You only need to change:

-1. the `Makefile`; change the `KIMA_DIR` definition to point to the kima directory
+- in the `Makefile`; change the `KIMA_DIR` definition to point to the kima directory

-After this, you should be able to `make` and `./run` the copied example from the new directory location.
+After this, you should be able to `kima-run` the copied example from the new directory location.